 Pay Commissions are generally constituted every 10 years.
 Post India’s Independence, seven pay commissions have been constituted to examine and recommend changes to salary structures of all Government of India employees.

 The Pay Commission is headquartered in Delhi.
 It is provided a time of 18 months from the date of its constitution, to submit its recommendation.

 It is not mandatory for the Government of India to accept the recommendations made by the Pay Commission.
 The recommendations may either be accepted or rejected by the government.

-In short, the pay commission is responsible to revise the salary of all government employees, and it makes the adjustments to the salary structure keeping inflation in mind.
-The decisions taken by the pay commission has the power to impact the earnings of more than 1 crore central government employees and pensioners.
+In short, the pay commission is responsible to revise the salary of all government employees, and it makes adjustments to the salary structure keeping inflation in mind.
+The decisions taken by the pay commission have the power to impact the earnings of more than 1 crore central government employees and pensioners.

 As a result of inflation in the economy, the price of different goods and services increases over the years, due to the increase in the cost of production.
 As a result of the increase in the rate of inflation, the purchasing power of the money decreases.